Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Pose refinement

-\paragraph{Image similarity metric.} With the goal of achieving submillimeter registration accuracy, we tested multiple image similarity metrics to determine which enables the precise recovery of the true values of all pose parameters.
-The first metric we considered was multiscale normalized cross correlation (mNCC)~\cite{gopalakrishnan2023intraoperative}, which has previously been shown to increase the capture radius of 2D/3D registration via iterative optimization~\cite{gopalakrishnan2023intraoperative}.
+\paragraph{Image similarity metric.} We tested multiple image similarity metrics to determine which enables the precise recovery of the true values of all pose parameters.
+The first metric we considered was multiscale normalized cross correlation (mNCC)~\cite{gopalakrishnan2024intraoperative}, which has previously been shown to increase the capture radius of 2D/3D registration via iterative optimization~\cite{gopalakrishnan2024intraoperative}.
 Second, we considered gradient normalized cross correlation (gradNCC)~\cite{grupp2018patch}, an image similarity metric that computes the correlation between Sobel-filtered versions of the two images.
 As this metric encourages the alignment of the edges in the two images, it is better suited for depth estimation than mNCC~\cite{grupp2020automatic}.